 Robert Godfrey (PhD Student)

 Robert completed his undergraduate studies in Natural Sciences at Cambridge University (1st Class Hons) in 2014 and began his PhD studies within the Lawrence Group the same year.
 He is currently working on biomimetic approaches towards the total synthesis of complex alkaloids.

-Peter Dabell (1st Year PhD Student)
+Peter Dabell (PhD Student)

 Peter comes from Morayshire in the north of Scotland, and completed his MChem at the University of St Andrews in June 2014 before starting his PhD there as part of the Criticat CDT in September of that year.
 He moved to Edinburgh in April 2015 to work jointly in the Lawrence and Thomas groups on the development of biomimetic transition metal catalysed reactions for the oxidation of polyphenols, and their application in natural product synthesis.